JulienNagel2/TPK-app-inclusion/README.md

 sed -i "s/ZPLACEHOLDER/${ZAPPNAME}/g" .tanzu/config/httproute.yaml
 ```

-## Define the container registry where the application package will be pushed after the build
+## Define the container registry for the application package
-We need to have container registry available to store the app package once it is built.
+We need to have a container registry to store the app package once it is built.
 Example below
 ```
 export ZREGISTRYSTRING=<YOUR REGISTRY>/<YOUR DIR>/{name}
 tanzu build config --containerapp-registry ${ZREGISTRYSTRING}